-This Title is enacted for the purpose and with the intent to safeguard and promote the peace, health, safety and general welfare of the Tulalip Reservation and its people; to ensure adequate land supply for future generations through careful planning and zoning; to discourage land development in areas that pose a potential threat to public health and the Reservation's waters, fisheries and shellfish resources; to promote and preserve the unique Indian character, identity and culture of the Tulalip Indian Reservation as the Tribes' permanent homeland; to balance the need for housing, economic development, and resource lands for current and future generations; to provide for the orderly use of the Reservation's lands; to provide landowners with consistent standards for Reservation land use activities by providing certainty and stability in land use decision-making; to provide access to recreational opportunities; to mitigate the impacts of climate change; and to protect and enhance the natural beauty and resources of the Tulalip Reservation.
+To safeguard and promote the peace, health, safety and general welfare of the Tulalip Reservation and its people; to ensure adequate land supply for future generations through careful planning and zoning; to discourage land development in areas that pose a potential threat to public health and the Reservation's waters, fisheries and shellfish resources; to promote and preserve the unique Indian character, identity and culture of the Tulalip Indian Reservation as the Tribes' permanent homeland; to balance the need for housing, economic development, and resource lands for current and future generations; to provide for the orderly use of the Reservation's lands; to provide landowners with consistent standards for Reservation land use activities by providing certainty and stability in land use decision-making; to provide access to recreational opportunities; to mitigate the impacts of climate change; and to protect and enhance the natural beauty and resources of the Tulalip Reservation.
 [Res.
 2015-150 Exh.
 A; Ord.
 80 § 1.0, 1-9-1995].